splewis/get5/README.md

 - ``team1``: see the team schema below
 - ``team2``: see the team schema below

+Fields you may use, you aren't generally needed to:
+- ``match_title``: wrapper on the ``mp_teammatchstat_txt`` cvar, but can use {MAPNUMBER} and {MAXMAPS} as variables that get replaced with their integer values.
+In a BoX series, you probably don't want to set this since get5 automatically sets mp_teamscore cvars for the current series score, and take the place of the mp_teammatchstat cvars.

 #### Team Schema
 Only ``name`` and ``players`` are required.